Struggling with your niche?

 Let me state this another way: the ‘Jams’ project has become the core source of all funding that this organization gets.
 It’s now the thing their funders are most excited about and the biggest thing that makes them unique.
 What was once a project has become the core of their livelihood.
 Not a bad result for a simple little experiment.
 This kind of thing happens all the time.
 But it can never happen without being willing to take a risk and try something new.

-By the end of the six weeks
+By the end of the seven weeks

 I’m hoping you’re going to have: